ba01ei/swift-mini-redux/README.md

 ### Async Side Effect

-Reduce a Task in the reducer function to run asynchronously, and call send when the result is ready
+Return a Task in the reducer function to run asynchronously, and call send when the result is ready

 ```
 struct RandomQuote: Reducer {